2-Morita Equivalent Condensable Algebras and Domain Walls in 2+1D Topological Orders: Main Story

-Anyons that are confined from going to the condensed phase $\CC_A^{loc}$ together with anyons that move transparently are domain wall excitations.
-The wall excitations together with their fusion structures form a fusion category $\CC_A$, the category of right $A$-modules in $\CC$ \cite{Kon14, DMNO13}.
-But there can be other types of domain walls between $\CC$ and $\CC_A^{loc}$, described by the fusion category ${}_B(\CC_A)_{B}$, the category of $B$-$B$-bimodules in $\CC_A$.
-The vacuum on the wall ${}_B(\CC_A)_B$ is given by a $1d$ condensable algebra $B$ in $\CC_A$, $B$'s properties are similar to that of $A$ except that it is not necessarily commutative.
-It defines a new type of condensation but confined to the $1d$ domain wall between $\CC$ and $\CC^{loc}_A$, which is called the $1d$ {\it condensation}. $\{{}_{B_i}(\CC_A)_{B_i}\}$ can exhaust all stable gapped domain walls between $\CC$ and $\CC_A^{loc}$ \cite{Kon14}.
-Some of the 1d condensed phases ${}_{B_i}(\CC_A)_{B_i}$ can be written as $\CC_{A_i}$ for some 2d condensable algebra $A_i$, in which the condensed phase $\CC_{A_i}^{loc}$ via $A_i$ is equivalent to $\CC_A^{loc}$.
+Despite the domain wall generated by anyon condensation, there exist other types of domain walls between $\CC$ and $\CC_A^{loc}$, which are described by the fusion category ${}_B(\CC_A)_{B}$, the category of $B$-$B$-bimodules in $\CC_A$.
+The anyons in original phase and condensed phase have action on wall excitation which gives ${}_B(\CC_A)_{B}$ the monoidal $\CC$-$\CC_A^{loc}$-bimodule structure.
+The vacuum on the wall ${}_B(\CC_A)_B$ is given by an 1d condensable algebra $B$ in $\CC_A$, $B$'s properties are similar to that of $A$ except that it is not necessarily commutative.
+It defines a new type of condensation but confined to the $1d$ domain wall between $\CC$ and $\CC^{loc}_A$, which is called the $1d$ {\it condensation}. $\{{}_{B_i}(\CC_A)_{B_i}\mid B_i\in\Alg_{E_1}^{cond}(\CC_A)\}$ exhausts all stable gapped domain walls between $\CC$ and $\CC_A^{loc}$ \cite{Kon14}.
+Different from 2d condensation, 1d condensation is invertible\footnote{The reason for 2d condensation is not invertible is that the $E_2$ condensable algebra is a codimension 2 defect.
+Actually, codimension 1 condensations are all reversible \cite{KZZZ24}.}, namely one can also find a 1d condensable algebra $B'$ in ${}_B(\CC_A)_B$ such that ${}_{B'}({}_B(\CC_A)_B)_{B'}\simeq \CC_A$ (\mynote{Does $B'$ just $A \in \CC$ when putting into ${}_B(\CC_A)_B$?}).
+Some 1d condensed phases ${}_{B_i}(\CC_A)_{B_i}$ can be written as $\CC_{A_i}$ for some 2d condensable algebra $A_i$, in which the condensed phase $\CC_{A_i}^{loc}$ via $A_i$ is equivalent to $\CC_A^{loc}$.
 See figure \ref{fig:1d_cond} for an illustration of 1d and 2d condensation.